-Bordered by Mexico to the north and west, Belize to the northeast, the Pacific Ocean to the southwest, the Caribbean to the east, and Honduras and El Salvador to the southeast, Guatemala has a wide range of ecosystems from mangrove forests to beaches to mountains.
+Bordered by Mexico to the north and west, the Pacific Ocean to the southwest, the Caribbean to the east, and Honduras and El Salvador to the southeast, Guatemala sits at a confluence of mangrove forests, beaches, and mountains.

 The Mayans, the largest pre-Columbian civilization in the country, settled extensively here, and ruins are concentrated around Petén.
-Around 40% of the country's people are indigenous, primarily K'iche', Kaqchikel, Mam, and Q'eqchi.
+Around 40% of the country's people are Indigenous, primarily K'iche', Kaqchikel, Mam, and Q'eqchi.
 Spanish expeditions to the country began in 1519, and much of the architecture, and primary language, reflect the influence of the Spanish colonization.
 When you're here, you'll see this mix of cultures, especially in Antigua's Old Town.
 And you'll learn to see corn in a whole new light.

 There are over 20 different Mayan languages, and of all of the variations there is only one word common to all: ixim (pronounced 'ee-sheem').
 It means corn.
 In this short film, the Q'eqchi people of Guatemala tell their origin story and illustrate the importance of this crop to their lives and culture.